agile-students-fall2025/2-git-practice-haroonshafi/README.md

-# Agile Development & DevOps Practice – README
+# Agile Development & DevOps Practice

 ## Article I Found Interesting
 **Title:** Software Projects Don’t Have to Be Late, Costly, and Irrelevant